mongodb/leafygreen-ui/tools/codemods/CONTRIBUTING.md

 ## Testing

-To test codemods, we need to create input and output files.
+To test codemods, we need to create an input and output file.
 We then pass the input file through the transformer function and use [Jest](https://jestjs.io/) to verify if the transformed input file matches the output file.

 e.g.